omledufromage/datasciencecoursera/Getting and Cleaning Data/CodeBook.md

 any of the three axis (x, y and z).
 The prefix (t, f or angle) indicates whether the measurement was of time, frequency or angle.

 The units of all the variables remain the same as described in features.txt.
-(In the case of the tidy2 data set, the units are likewise the same, since the mean doesn't change the units)
+(In the case of the tidy2 data set, the units are likewise the same, since taking the average of the different measurements doesn't change the unit)